TepeLabs/tepe-app/index.md

 Most content in web2 is gated, from Netflix and YouTube to Amazon's ebooks and Instagram.
 As a creator, *you* are uploading *your* content to the server owned by a company.
 As a consumer, *you* are only buying temporary access to view the content or are paying by spending your time to watch ads.

 That will all change in web3.
 As a creator, *you* can own your own content and distribute them directly to your consumers.
-As a consumer, *you* can buy directly from consumers.
-You can also resell into a market, lend to friends, or collect them as memorabilia.
+As a consumer, *you* can buy directly from creators.
+You can also resell into a market, lend to friends, or collect them.

 Remember when you could lend out a book to friends?
 You can't do that with ebooks on Amazon.
 Or resell a vinyl records to a store?
 You can't do that with a Spotify subscription.
 But that's all coming back but digitally.